5 Easy Ways to Force Quit an App on Mac [2023]

 Terminal can help you force quit apps and programs.
 Here's how:

-1. To open Terminal, click Finder > Applications > Utilities > Terminal.
+1. Open Terminal via Finder > Applications > Utilities > Terminal.

 2. Type the command killall [application name] into Terminal and press Enter.
 For example, if your application name is Safari, your command is killall Safari.